All New Zealanders voting in the general election this year will also be asked a yes or no question on your support of cannabis legalisation.

 - Long-term, heavy cannabis use may raise the risk of testicular cancer.
 But generally, there is insufficient evidence of a cancer link from cannabis use to justify the Cancer Society taking a particular view on the referendum.

-- Potential cancer risks are summarised in our technical report here.
+- Potential cancer risks are summarised in our technical report here, available for download below.

 - Cannabis research has been challenging because of its illegality.
 Further research is needed to help us understand the link between cannabis and cancer as currently there are a lot of unknowns.